 Suitability of the role

 In some circumstances, a provider will conduct a workplace assessment to match the capacity of the worker to the essential job requirements, and assess the worker’s ability to perform the tasks safely.

 Where specific equipment or workplace modifications are required this should be discussed with the insurer.
-Where eligible, the worker may access new employment assistance (under section 64B of the 1987 Act) and/or the SIRA equipment and workplace modification program.
+Where eligible, the worker may access new employment assistance (under section 64B of the 1987 Act, note: this does not apply to exempt workers), and/or the SIRA equipment and workplace modification program.

 Where specific skills, certification, or licences are required for the role, the worker should discuss their eligibility for new education and training assistance (under section 64C of the 1987 Act) and/or the SIRA training program with the insurer.

 An employer may not be eligible for the program if a professional or personal relationship between the proposed new employer and the worker is likely to give rise to a conflict of interest.
 This is particularly important where the new employer has a provider-client relationship or is a member of the worker’s family.